-Term Description our Company/ the Company / the , 1 Issuer Companies Act, 1956 and having its Registered and Corporate Office at S.No.
+Term Description our Company/ the Company / the Krsnaa Diagnostics Limited, a public limited company incorporated under the Issuer Companies Act, 1956 and having its Registered and Corporate Office at S.No.
 243/A, Hissa No. 6, CTS No. 4519, 4519/1, Near Chinchwad Station, Chinchwad, Taluka - Haveli, Pune - 411 019, Maharashtra we / us / our Unless the context otherwise indicates or implies, refers to our Company together with our Subsidiaries, on a consolidated basis